Tax credits and benefits

 - Universal credit and stopping tax credits

 In our state benefits section we have provided a series of links to more detailed information:

 Where can I get more information?

-The detail around how tax credits work can get complex.
-More information about all aspects of tax credits and child benefit, including dealing with HMRC about tax credits/child benefit is available on our website for advisers – Revenuebenefits.
+The detail around how tax credits and universal credit work can be complex.
+More information about all aspects of tax credits, the move to universal credit and child benefit, including dealing with HMRC about tax credits/child benefit is available on our website for advisers – Revenuebenefits.